devi-prasad/arch-bigdata-systems-spring2017/README.md

  1. design layered software architectures for big data processing.
  2. develop solutions that combine batch-processing with streaming techniques.
  3. learn to use Apache technology suite: Hadoop, Spark, Kafka, and related frameworks.
- 4. develop a few data analytics and visualization services within the proposed architecture of MDA.
+ 4. develop a few data analytics and visualization services within MDA.

 ## Lecture Plan for the First Week